lovehifi/raudiobub/README.md

-# Connect to Your Music Server (BubbleUPnP Server)
+# Play your music on BubbleUPnP Server with rAudio

 #1./ **Download and Install**
 > wget